Can you plant bulbs in January? Gardening experts reveal when is too late to plant this springtime staple

 Forgotten bulbs that have been kept in their original packaging can be susceptible to turning moldy, especially if they've been somewhere that's damp and warm.

 Moldy bulbs won't flower successfully, so always check before you plant them to save wasting your time.
-'Make sure that the bulbs are firm, discarding any that feel mushy,' adds Autumn Hilliard-Knapp of Perfect Plants Nursery.
+They should be firm, so get rid of any that feel mushy.

 Ideally, store bulbs somewhere dry, dark, and cool, out of plastic packaging.
-Paper bags or cardboard or wooden boxes are good storage options.
+Paper bags (like these from Walmart) or cardboard or wooden boxes are good storage options.

 2. Make sure the soil is suitable

-'As long as you can work the ground, planting bulbs is achievable,' says gardening expert Petar Ivanov of Fantastic Gardeners.
-In colder climates, the ground can be frozen or too wet in January, which will make it challenging, he adds.
+The most important thing is being able to work with the ground.
+In colder climates, the ground can be frozen or too wet in January, which will make it challenging.

 If the soil in your garden isn't suitable, you could plant bulbs in containers instead.
 Add a few handfuls of grit to the potting mixture to improve drainage, lift them onto pot feet (such as these UFelice ones from Amazon), and keep them somewhere sheltered, such as on your porch or next to a wall, to protect them from inclement weather.